The key to answering behavioral

 Annette is an Administrative Assistant who is applying for an Executive Assistant position with a top pharmaceuticals company.

-She was told she would be facing a behavioral interview and the recruiter told her she needed to be prepared for a certain behavioral questions.
+She was told she would be facing a behavioral interview and the recruiter told her she needed to be prepared for a certain

 How to answer this behavioral question: